cbolz/summit-fy19/ansible-and-cloudforms-better-together/lab/index.md

 1. Select the following options:

+    These are the credantials stored in CloudForms earlier, to log into the target machine:

     ***Machine Credentials:*** Virtual Machine Credentials

+    On which machine the Playbook should be executed:

     ***Hosts:*** localhost (should already be the default)

+    The varaible specified when creating the Service Catalog Item, which can be overriden by the end user during order:

     ***package_name:*** httpd (should already be the default)